 Not so long ago, the fashion world was buzzing about the concept of a capsule wardrobe—the kind of compact closet that only held a bare minimum of pieces that all perfectly matched each other with great ease and much time saved in the morning.
 Perhaps because the economic downturn was ramping up at the same time that a furious decade of fast-fashion shopping was taking its toll on the capacity of our closets, the capsule wardrobe appeared to be the solution to everyone's fashion woes.

-Five years on, and we thought it time to catch up with the capsule wardrobe guru for a refresher course.
-Times change, trends move on and so do these tidy solutions—and it turns out, maybe we took the capsule wardrobe approach too literally and could do with easing up a little.
+Six years on, and we thought it time to catch up with the capsule wardrobe guru for a refresher course.
+Times change, trends move on, and so do these tidy solutions, and it turns out maybe we took the capsule wardrobe approach too literally and could do with easing up a little.

 Does that sound like a stylish setup you'd like for yourself?
 Thought so.
 Then read on to get Caroline's top capsule wardrobe-building tips.